Contents:

 07.02.02 Residency & Time Limit – MA

-The basic residence requirement for the master of arts degree is one year of full-time study or its equivalent (for musicology majors, two years).
-Students holding a graduate award (who normally take no more than 24 credits during a year) or those who find it necessary to take part-time employment should plan to devote at least two years to the master’s degree program.
+The basic residence requirement for the Master of Arts degree is one year of full-time study or its equivalent (for Musicology majors, two years).
+Students holding a graduate award (who normally take no more than 24 units during a year) or those who find it necessary to take part-time employment should plan to devote at least two years to the master’s degree program.
 Graduate award holders majoring in Pedagogy of Music Theory can complete their programs in one year of full-time residence plus one summer session.
 No assurance can be given that the requirements for any program can be completed in one academic year or through summers-only enrollments.
 The exception to this general rule is the Master of Arts in Music Education “summers-only” program which may be completed through consecutive summer enrollment.

 [back to top]